NRCan/geo-deep-learning/README.md

                 └── copy of config.yaml (automatic)
 ```
 *{model_name} is set from yaml name.
 Therefore, **yaml name should be relevant and unique**.
 If folder already exists, a suffix with `_YYYY-MM-DD_HH-MM` is added.

-### Process
-1. Model is instantiated and checkpoint is loaded from path, if provided in `config.yaml`.
-2. GPUs are requested according to desired amount of `num_gpus` and available GPUs.
-3. If more than 1 GPU is requested, model is casted to [`DataParallel`](https://pytorch.org/tutorials/beginner/blitz/data_parallel_tutorial.html) model
-4. Dataloaders are created with `create_dataloader()`
-5. Loss criterion, optimizer and learning rate are set with `set_hyperparameters()` as set in `config.yaml`.
-5. Using these hyperparameters, the application will try to minimize the loss on the training data and evaluate every epoch on the validation data.
-6. For every epoch, the application shows and log the loss on "trn" and "val" datasets.
-7. For every epoch (if `batch_metrics: 1`), the application shows and log the accuracy, recall and f-score on "val" dataset.
-Those metrics are also computed on each classes.
-8. At the end of the training process, the application shows and logs the accuracy, recall and f-score on "tst" dataset.
-Those metrics are also computed on each classes.

 ### Loss functions
 - Cross-Entropy (standard loss functions as implemented in [torch.nn](https://pytorch.org/docs/stable/_modules/torch/nn/modules/loss.html))